-- Applicants must be over the age of 18 years of age.
+- Applicants must be 18 years or older.

 - Applicants must have an interest in assisting sexual assault survivors and significant others.